matteoportantiolo/Thesis-on-guidance-and-trajectory-optimization-for-reusable-launchers/README.md

 Main outcomes include:

-- Demonstration of **real-time feasibility** of convex guidance methods
+- Demonstration that **QP-based SCvx significantly reduces computational cost**
+- Comparable solution quality with respect to SOCP-based approach
+- Improved suitability for **real-time onboard implementation**
 - Identification of trade-offs between:
-  - SCvx (robustness, feasibility)
-  - SQP (potentially faster convergence but less robust)
-- Evaluation of QP solver performance for embedded applications
-- Validation of guidance strategies under model uncertainties

-The results highlight the importance of:
-- Solver selection
-- Problem scaling
-- Initialization strategies
+  - Modeling flexibility (SOCP)
+  - Computational efficiency (QP)

+The analysis highlights that **QP reformulation is a strong candidate for embedded guidance systems**.

 ---